LucasRachor/LucasRachor/README.md

 - 👋 Hi, I’m Lucas Rachor
 - 💻 Backend Developer
 - ✨ NestJS | NodeJS
-- 🌱 I’m currently learning NestJS
+- 🌱 I’m currently learning React

 <!---
 LucasRachor/LucasRachor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.